Applications due Aug. 8

 This is a joint competition for VU and VUMC investigators.
 All investigators should follow these instructions.

-Vanderbilt (VU and VUMC, collaboratively) may nominate one candidate for the Rita Allen Foundation Scholars Award Program.
+Vanderbilt (VU and VUMC collaboratively) may nominate one candidate for the Rita Allen Foundation Scholars Award program.
 The foundation supports early-career biomedical scholars doing pioneering research.
-This award typically provides $550,000 over five years for young investigators involved in research in the cure and treatment of diseases in the fields of cancer, immunology and neuroscience.
+This award provides up to $550,000 over five years for young investigators involved in research in the cure and treatment of diseases in the fields of cancer, immunology and neuroscience.

 The foundation seeks candidates that show persuasive evidence of distinguished achievement or extraordinary promise in research in one of the relevant fields.
 The program embraces innovative research with above-average risk and groundbreaking possibilities.
 Rita Allen Foundation Scholars are distinguished by their bold approaches to basic scientific questions that address problems of global concern, as well as their potential for learning, leadership and collaboration.